Inference with Randomized Regression Trees: RRT algorithm and model fit

 \subsection{RRT algorithm}

-To grow a randomized regression tree (RRT), we add simple independent normal random variables to the gain function at each split.
+To grow a randomized regression tree (RRT), we modify the CART algorithm by adding independent normal random variables to the gain function at each split.
 Specifically, for a parent region $P$, we maximize a randomized gain function to select the split $s^{*}$ from the set of possible splits $\chi_P$ as:

 where the external randomization variables $W(s) \sim \mathcal{N}(0, \tau_{P}^2)$ are independent of $Y$ and of each other, both at the same split and across different splits within the tree algorithm.
+This is equivalent to replacing the greedy split selection based on maximizing the information gain with a softmax.

-Algorithm \ref{alg:RRT} outlines our procedure for constructing a RRT with a maximum depth $d_{\text{max}}$.
-In the special case where $W(s)=0$, i.e., no randomization, the standard CART algorithm is recovered.
+Algorithm \ref{alg:RRT} outlines our method for constructing a RRT with a maximum depth $d_{\text{max}}$.
+In the special case where $W(s)=0$, i.e., no randomization, the CART algorithm is recovered.
+We start here with a fixed-depth tree, but in Section~\ref{app:adaptive} of the Supplementary Material we show how the RRT method readily extends to grow trees adaptively and perform inference in the fitted model.